-Emergency Contraception is available in the Barnard College Primary Care Health Service Monday—Friday.
-You can make an appointment or just walk-in (please remember that walk-in hours are 8:30am-11:30am Monday though Thursday and 8:30am-4:00pm on Friday).
+Emergency Contraception (EC) is available in the Barnard College Primary Care Health Service Monday—Friday.
+You can make an appointment or just walk-in (please remember that walk-in hours are 9-11:30am Monday though Wednesday, 9-11am on Thursday, and 9-11:30am on Friday).

 Remember that you can always get emergency contraception from Primary Care BEFORE you need it.
 Just make an appointment to get a small advance supply.

 EC is now available without a prescription, and is carried in in most pharmacies (call ahead to make sure it is available).
 These pharmacies near Barnard offer EC over the counter.
 You may still want to purchase it from Primary Care because we charge considerably less than most pharmacies for EC.
 The choice is yours!

 Emergency Contraception, sometimes known as the morning after pill, can prevent pregnancy after unprotected intercourse.
 At Primary Care we use an Emergency Contraception called Plan B. Plan B contains a high dose of progestin, one of the two hormones contained in birth control pills.
 Plan B provides a short, strong burst hormone exposure that disrupts the hormone pattern associated with possible pregnancy.

 You may have a need for Emergency Contraception if...